noxryan/Claro-Shader/README.md

 ## Running With Mono

 There are separate Command Line (Claro Shader CLI) and WinForms (Claro Shader) projects included.
 All processing is handled by Claro Shader Core.
-The CLI exe will run with Mono.
+The CLI exe will run with mono-runtime and libgdiplus.

 The CLI version is not pre-packaged with nodeJS or the lessJS module.
 You will need to have these configured.